Category Archives: Spiritual Sociology

 What is spiritual awareness?
 To be aware of stuff that our physical senses do not pick up, right?
 Some people find themselves infinitely frustrated in this area, a-liking themselves to a board or a little pea when it comes to spiritual awareness.
 Before striving to leap into the realm of the ‘claire’s’ (clairvoyant, clairsentient, etc.), it may be helpful to ask oneself how much of the physical senses are really being paid attention to, to begin with.
 When you listen to your loved ones are you really listening?
 Are you aware of their posture, the subtleties in their voice, the strain on their face perhaps?
 Are you using your mind to understand the context and history of the conversation?
 Can you listen to all of that in addition to the words that are coming through?
 How is it that you know what someone else is thinking?

 Asking oneself these questions can really help get a scope of what is already there.
 Spiritual awareness is just an extension of physical senses.
-The lines can get blurry, so it is easy to discredit something that feels so..natural.
+The lines are blurry, so it is easy to discredit something that feels so..natural as not spiritual.

 Why do you want to be spiritually aware?
 Are you not getting the information you need already?
 Are you following your heart’s desire and your true values or do you need something supernatural to tell you something you already know?